City of Brampton Logo

 Through numerous community engagement efforts undertaken in the past, we heard from residents and businesses and received tens of thousands of responses on issues that matter to the community.

-In addition, the City’s annual budget initiatives continue to involve the citizens of Brampton through various education, communication and engagement efforts, including newspaper ads, social media, the City’s budget website, etc.
+In addition, the City’s annual budget initiatives continue to involve the citizens of Brampton through various education, communication and engagement efforts, including ads, social media, the City’s budget website, etc.

 Residents also have the opportunity to provide feedback on the City’s proposed budget throughout the budget process including town hall and budget deliberations meetings.